 You will need expertise in one area of online marketing so you can develop strategies to grow your business.
 You will also need analytical skills to determine what works and why and how to improve results.

-In order to run an effective e-business, you need customers.
+In order to run an effective online business, you need customers.
 And in order to have customers, you’ll need to promote your business and get yourself “known” in some way.

 There are many ways to do this; depending on what kind of product you sell and who you are as a person.

-But one very important tool for getting known is having a website that is well designed, easy to use and has information about your products and services, along with how to buy them, will help people find you and what you have to offer.
+But one very important tool for getting known is having a website that is well designed, easy to use and has information about your products and services, along with how to buy them.
+It will help people find you and what you have to offer.

 Having an online presence is critical these days if you want to grow your business.
-It’s not only a matter of advertising, which we’ll talk about later, but it’s a matter of networking.
+It’s not only a matter of advertising, but it’s also a matter of networking.

 Once you develop a web site, start sharing it with others through social media, sign up users on forums related to your industry, put up signs advertising your goods and services, send out emails informing others of what you have, then wait for buyers to come to you.